psuanm5030/beautiful-jekyll/professional-portfolio.md

 permalink: /professional-portfolio/
 ---

 Here are some of the projects / analyses / processes I have helped enable over the years.
 One thing you may notice is a lot of data visualization.
-This is a core focus for me and the form that many of my deliverables take, however, please realize there is a lot of work behind the scenes to source, prepare and automate data to enable visualization.
-I am involved in all aspects of that process, though I haven't presented due to its inherent difficulty to put on display.
+This is a core focus for me, however, I spend most of my time preparing the data and developing automation, to ultimately enable visualization.
+Much of this isn't presented below, due to its inherent difficulty to display.

 **Please note that I have had to leave certain details out and blur screenshots to respect employer privacy.**

 ### Travel & Entertainment Expense Fraud Review Process

-**Problem:** Travel & entertainment (T&E) expenses were growing and particularly risky for multinational pharma companies.
+**Problem:** Travel & entertainment (T&E) expenses were growing and particularly risky for multi-national pharma companies.
 We wanted to monitor, however knew that sampling would be too limited and time-consuming.
 Further, I believed that the suggested approach of analyzing the population (e.g., top-10 spenders, largest cash expenses, etc.) would not be effective.

 **Solution:** I developed an end-to-end program to consume, transform, score & rank, and visualize the T&E data.
 My approach employed 19 different analytical tests that were methodically scored and analyzed collectively from an individual employee perspective.